amio/autofocus-test/README.md

-focus-test
+Autofocus Test
 ==========

-Focus testing tool on your screen
+Autofocus testing tool on your screen